katungi/React-cli-section/readme.md

 Many essential developer tools are terminal applications or command Line applications because of the same reason.

-As the complexity and functionality of the terminal applications grow, the more need for a simpler and easier way to create CLI applications.
+As the complexity and functionality of the terminal applications grow, the greater the need for a simpler and easier way to create CLI applications.

 In a [previous article](https://www.section.io/engineering-education/create-a-nodejs-cli/), we covered how to make a CLI application using Node.js.